Pests in your home

 If you need to report a pest issue in a communal area or supported scheme, please contact us.

-If pests are in your home or your non-communal garden, then you’re responsible for dealing with this issue.
-This will be outlined in your tenancy agreement.
+If pests are in your home or your non-communal garden, then you are responsible for dealing with this issue.
+This will be outlined in your tenancy agreement, and we would recommend you contact your Local Authority Environmental Health who can offer assistance.
+You can find them here.

 If you’re responsible for a pest issue, here are some things you can try: